Charming Georgian terraced houses in England with ornate balconies and arches.

 Why Work with a Specialist Agent Like IREIS Properties

 IREIS Properties was founded by UCL graduates with specialist knowledge of London urban regeneration.
-We serve overseas Chinese buyers — including clients from Taiwan, Hong Kong, Singapore, and mainland China — through a fully bilingual service delivered in Traditional Chinese, Simplified Chinese, and English.
+We serve overseas Chinese buyers — including clients from Taiwan, Hong Kong, Singapore, and mainland China — through a fully trilingual service delivered in Traditional Chinese, Simplified Chinese, and English.

 Our approach is deliberately selective: we focus on new-build developments in London Zones 1–4 in the £500,000–£1,500,000 price range.
 These are properties with the liquidity, tenant demand, developer credibility, and long-term fundamentals that overseas investors require.
 We do not operate as a high-volume agent; our value is in curation, guidance, and maintaining a trusted long-term relationship with each client.